How Do Bookmakers Calculate Odds, Set Prices and Make Money?

-- Ladbrokes – Your main bookie.
+- William Hill – Your main bookie.
 Best for range of markets and best value promotions as well as more streaming and live betting than anyone else.

 - Coral – Best for regular enhanced odds deals and regular free bet deals.